 CISO’s Must Contribute To An Enterprise Risk Appetite Statement

 Turning a blind eye to cyber risk, as we’ve seen, is no longer an option.
-Whether the organization already has a risk appetite statement or if it is still undefined, CISO’s need to be actively involved in developing and iterating on that statement - sharing their knowledge of cyber and the risks associated with enhancing and contextualizing these risks for the rest of the organization.
+Whether the organization already has a general risk appetite statement or if it is still undefined, CISO’s need to be actively involved in developing and iterating on that statement - helping shape their own cybersecurity risk appetite statement, and refining their security teams around risk-based thinking.